 Trip Safety Your safety, and that of the rest of the group, is our highest priority.
 Our trips are designed and planned with safety in mind.
 Your crew will be equipped with communication devices (eg phones, radios and/or emergency satellite phones), medical kit and other safety apparatus appropriate to the destination.
 Our leaders always have access to our 24-hour emergency UK back-up.
 They are responsible for safety on the trip, and will make any changes to the itinerary they deem necessary, should local conditions dictate.
 Pre-trip administration - such as medical questionnaires and travel insurance as appropriate - is all done with your safety in mind.
 Accommodation We usually stay in hotels or lodges of a 2-3\ standard or equivalent.
 Standards may vary between the hotels but they are generally comfortable and convenient for our route.
 Hotels are often on the outskirts of towns to minimise unnecessary extra mileage and avoid traffic.
-Roomshare Arrangements Our trips are sold on a shared accommodation basis, usually twin-share, in hotels convenient to our route.
-You can tell us if you are travelling with someone else on the trip when you book or within your passenger portal, and we will do all we can to accommodate this request.
-It is important that both people complete the room share request on their bookings.
-For customers booking and travelling together, including same-sex couples, a double bed can be requested if available.
-If you're not familiar with anyone in the group, rest assured, we always pair you with someone of the same gender (as per the information you provided when booking, or passport markers), and a similar age where possible.
-We're actively working to improve our system's gender restrictions to be more inclusive, and we've recently made significant strides in this area.
-If you identify differently from the gender marker on your passport and would like to discuss this before booking, please feel free to reach out to us.
+Roomshare Arrangements Accommodation is usually on a twin-share basis in hotels convenient to our route.
+Please tell us if you know somebody else on the trip that you would like to share with and we will try our best to accommodate your request.
+If you don't know anyone else in the group don't worry, we always pair you up with someone of the same gender, and a similar age where possible.
+We do not charge a single supplement if you are a solo traveller in a shared room.
+There may be a limited number of single rooms subject to request, on a first-come first-served basis, after you have booked.
+Extra charges will apply.
+Group Size This challenge has been designed specifically for small groups.
+They can run with a minimum of 8 and a maximum of 15 participants.
+We have capped the number of participants on this trip to 15 so that our crew can concentrate on client experience and give coaching on route.
 Food & Dietary Requirements The food provided is plentiful and will give you plenty of energy.
 Being vegetarian or having other dietary requirements is not usually a problem provided you let us know well in advance.
 If you know there are plenty of foods you cannot eat you may wish to bring extra snacks from home so you can top up your energy supply.
 All food is included except where specified.
 Dinners are generally eaten in the hotel.
 A packed baguette for lunch can be arranged with your crew or you are free to stop en-route and enjoy some of the local fayre.
 Please let us know of any dietary requirements well in advance.
 A roaming vehicle will provide additional water and snacks to boost your energy during the ride - these will replace our standard water-stops which you may have experienced on previous challenges.
 On climbs, large water barrels may be left en-route.
 This system will enable our crew to provide you with greater support and coaching during the ride.